By: Maralee McKee, Manners Mentor

 1. Place your tip in a sealed Christmas card and include a handwritten note of how much you appreciate the person and how you benefit from the service the person provides you.

-2. If your budget just won’t stretch this year, you can still acknowledge the person’s good service.
+2. If your budget this year just won’t stretch for Christmas tipping, you can still acknowledge the good service of the persons.
 Share a small gift, and in your note be honest about how your spending has had to be limited this year.
-Go on to write that you wanted the person to know how much you appreciate them and their service.
-(An extra sweet touch is to write the person’s boss a note or email to let him or her know what a fantastic job the person is doing for you!)
+Go on to write that you wanted them to know how much you appreciate them and their service.
+(An extra sweet touch is to write their boss a note or email to say what a fantastic job they’re doing for you!)

 3. When money is limited, focus your tips on whom you think they’ll benefit the most.
 If your personal trainer is spending New Year’s at the Ritz Carlton, and you’ve heard through the grapevine that your child’s teacher is struggling to make ends meet, tip/gift accordingly.

 When deciding whom to tip and how much while on a limited budget, keep these things in mind:

 ~ Quality of service